israelshirk/ogn-init/README.md

 * Download and write a standard [Raspbian "jessie" SD card](https://www.raspberrypi.org/downloads/raspbian/)
 * Unzip the latest release into the /boot partition
+* Configure appliance/etc/wpa_supplicant/wpa_supplicant.conf for your network (if using a WiFi connection)
 * Remove the SD card and put it into your Pi.

 The Raspberry Pi should now boot into a headless Open Glider Network system.
 The first boot takes a few minutes depending on your network, and which model of Raspberry Pi you use (I tested with a model B).